cBrownSF/global-cuisine/README.md

 **Backend Technical challenges:**

 * Connecting the backend to the front-end while working on two different branches
-* Storing images in the database
+* Storing images in Amazon Web Services
 * Seeding the database in a timely manner